Workday/canvas-kit/modules/_labs/select/react/README.md

 Undocumented props (`disabled`, `name`, etc.) should behave similarly to how you would expect from a standard `<select>` element.

 **Note:** There is also a non-Labs Select.
-The non-Labs Select uses the default-styled menu whereas the Labs Select uses a custom Canvas-styled menu.
+The non-Labs Select uses the standard browser-provided menu whereas the Labs Select uses a custom Canvas-styled menu.

 ## Installation